Home / Ski Travel / Ski & Snowboarding in Europe: Resorts, Countries & Ski Season Guide

 Food prices also vary by country.
 Italy and Austria are often considered good value for food on the mountain, while Switzerland is usually the most expensive.
 France is generally somewhere in the middle depending on the resort.

-Very expensive in Switzerland and luxury French resorts, mid-range in Austria and Italy, and much cheaper in Bulgaria, Slovakia and parts of Eastern Europe.
+Overall, ski & snowboarding in Europe can be very expensive in Switzerland and luxury French resorts, mid-range in Austria and Italy, and much cheaper in Bulgaria, Slovakia and parts of Eastern Europe.

 Choosing the right country and booking at the right time can make a huge difference to the total cost of a ski trip.